tiredofit/docker-bookstack/README.md

 **The first boot can take from 2 minutes - 5 minutes depending on your CPU to setup the proper schemas.**

-Login to the web server and enter in your admin email address, admin password and start configuring the system!
+- Login to the web server and enter in your admin email address, admin password and start configuring the system!

-## Configuration

-### Data-Volumes
+### Persistent Storage

 The following directories are used for configuration and can be mapped for persistent storage.